Procsiab/espyrov/README.md

 To connect to your ESP via cable, either for debugging or better convenience, you can use the *picocom* or the *screen* tools: they are available from all major software repositories, and to work they just need a block device and a baud rate (the serial communication speed, on an ESP device will default to 115200).

-For example, you wild connect to your device via USB using *picocom* through the following command:
+For example, you would connect to your device via USB using *picocom* through the following command:
 ```bash
 picocom /dev/ttyUSB0 -b 115200
 ```